gabrielpetersson/recurrent-neural-network-from-scratch/README.md

 almost | tv:  0.0279 # These are two very different words, therefore low similarity. problem | window:  0.1334 # Can often be used interchangeably, therefore medium cosine similarity.
 ```
 After training is done, test_embeddings will be called.
-It will take 10 random words, and print out the 5 most similar.</br>
+It will take 10 random words, and print out the 5 most similar to them.</br>
 The metric here is also cosine similarity.
 If these look correct/similar, your embeddings are probably good.
 ```
-great 1.0  # The embedding of great is exactly the same as itself (no suprise) good 0.762  # The embedding of great is very similar to the embedding of 'good'. terrible 0.567  # Even though terrible has the opposite meaning, both can still be used at the same places.
+These words have the highest cosine similarity (most similar) to "great". great 1.0  # The embedding of great is exactly the same as itself (no suprise) good 0.762  # The embedding of great is very similar to the embedding of 'good'. terrible 0.567  # Even though terrible has the opposite meaning, both can still be used at the same places.